Computing characteristic numbers using fixed points: Example: the complex Grassmannian

 \section{Example: the complex Grassmannian}

-In this example we work out the characteristic numbers of the complex Grassmannian $G(k,n)$ of $k$-planes in $\C^n$.
-As a homogeneous space, $G(k,n)$ can be represented as $G/H$, where $G$ is the unitary group $U(n)$ and $H$ the closed subgroup $U(k) \times U(n-k)$.
+In this example, we work out the $T$-equivariant cohomology ring as well as the characteristic numbers of the complex Grassmannian $G(k,n)$ of $k$-planes in $\C^n$.
+As a homogeneous space, $G(k,n)$ can be represented as $G/H$, where $G$ is the unitary group $U(n)$ and $H$ is the closed subgroup $U(k) \times U(n-k)$.